-The terrible warning comes from Mo Gawdat, a very “expert” manager.
-He was Chief Business Officer for Google's Moonshot organization, which it was called at the time Google X. His words of warning come straight from an interview that Gawdat he conceded to the Times.
+The terrible warning comes from Mo Gawdat, very "expert" manager.
+He was Chief Business Officer for Google's Moonshot organization, which he was called at the time Google X. His words of warning come straight from an interview that Gawdat he conceded to the Times.

 "General artificial intelligence is inevitable"